shubham828/shubham828.github.io/_posts/2020-08-23-Final_Evaluation.md

 Hi everyone,

-pheww!...
+Pheww!...
 GSoC coding period is in its last stage, The final evaluation is starting from tomorrow, I am really happy that all activities have been finished on time, 7 of them have merged in master and I hope the last one would also merge soon.

 This month, I have worked on the last two remaining activities -